DiverSea-project/Catalogue/README.md

 ## Purpose of the catalogue

-The catalogue provides a centralized overview of datasets and data structures generated in the DiverSea project.
+The DiverSea catalogue provides a centralized overview of datasets and data structures generated in the DiverSea project.
 Its objectives are to:
 - Document datasets produced in the project case studies
 - Provide standardized metadata descriptions
 - Describe the database structure and data models used to store the data

 ## Repository Structure

+### Data Analytics

-### Metadata Catalogue
+### Dataspace

+#### Case studies

-The metadata catalogue contains descriptive metadata for datasets produced in the DiverSea case studies which include:
+Contains descriptive metadata for datasets produced in the DiverSea case studies which include:
 - The Adriatic Sea
 - Atlantic coast of Portugal
 - The Balearic Islands